Digital Dimmers

 C-Bus Clock |

-If checked, allows the user to enable the C-Bus clock for the dimmers |
+If checked, allows you to enable the C-Bus clock for the dimmers. |

 Disable Local Toggle |

-If checked, disables the local toggle |
+If checked, disables the local toggle. |

 |